AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 1. Aviatrix Multi-Cloud Transit
 -----------------------------------------

 - **ActiveMesh 2.0**  unifies the Aviatrix Transit Gateway next hop route selection by conforming to BGP next hop selection algorithm for all traffic sources.
 The use case is to provide a predictable routing path in a multi regions, multi cloud  and multi sites environments.
-All new Transit Gateways are launched  with ActiveMesh 2.0.
+All new Transit Network deployed is launched with ActiveMesh 2.0.
 For a one time migration from the existing deployment, go to Settings -> Migration -> ActiveMesh 2.0 Migration.
 Click Migrate.
+To learn more details, check out `ActiveMesh 2.0 Details <https://docs.aviatrix.com/HowTos/activemesh_faq.html#what-is-activemesh-2-0>`_.
 - **Security Domains and Connection Policies Apply to Aviatrix Multi-Cloud Transit** allows you to segment the Aviatrix multi-cloud transit network (where Aviatrix Transit Gateways and Spoke gateways are deployed) by specifying domains and connection policy across all clouds and regions.
 - **External Device to Support Static Remote Policy-Based** provides the interoperability between a route-based Aviatrix Transit Gateway and a remote policy-based IPSEC tunnel connection.
 The use case is to allow the remote site to participate in the ActiveMesh 2.0 route selection in a unified manner.
 The caveat in this mode is the remote site must always initiate the traffic.
 To configure, go to Multi-Cloud Transit -> Setup -> Step 3 -> External Device -> Static Remote Policy-Based.
 - **Separate Egress and East-West Filtering** allows you to attach an Aviatrix Spoke gateway to two Aviatrix Transit Gateways, each with Transit FireNet service enabled but with a different purpose.
 One carries Egress/Ingress inspection and the other carries East-West and North-South inspection.
 The use case is to allow different policies to be implemented easily.